Skip to main content

 Section 199A allows eligible taxpayers to deduct up to 20% of their qualified business income from pass-through entities, including S-corps.
 If your S-corp generates $200,000 in QBI and you qualify, that's a $40,000 deduction on your personal return.
 At a 24% marginal tax rate, that saves you $9,600 in federal income tax.

 The deduction was originally set to expire after 2025.
-The One Big Beautiful Bill Act, signed July 4, 2025, made it permanent.
+The One Big Beautiful Bill Act (Pub.
+L. 119-21, OBBBA), signed July 4, 2025, made it permanent.
+The rate stayed at 20% (an earlier proposal to raise it to 23% was dropped from the final bill).
 This matters for reasonable compensation planning because the QBI deduction is no longer a temporary benefit you might lose.
-It's a permanent feature of the tax code, which means the salary-versus-QBI tension is a permanent planning consideration.
+That makes the salary-versus-QBI tension a permanent planning consideration.

 Where the tension comes from